mkishi1221/mkishi1221.github.io/_includes/cv.md

 - Built a prototype using Python, Nuxt, and Deta.sh, powered by NLP and machine learning to filter millions of domain options into relevant, high-value suggestions.
 - Designed user-friendly prototypes in Figma and soft-launched the product as a consulting service for startups and business hubs.
-- Ran 100+ feedback sessions with designers and founders, showing the tool could reduce domain search time from weeks to under an hour while avoiding expensive premium options.
+- Ran 100+ feedback sessions with designers and emtrepreneurs, showing the tool could reduce domain search time from weeks to under an hour while avoiding expensive premium options.

 # Cistate Solutions Inc. (March 2019 - July 2021)